lightoj-dev/problem-tutorials/1078/en.md

 ## Hint

-1. If your data type is even long long int (in C++ it is the highest data type), it can not hold the sequence and because of overflow as there may be 10^6 digit ans you will get WA.
+1. If your data type is even long long int (in C++ it is the highest data type), it can not hold the sequence and because of overflow as there may be 10^6 digit.
-2. If your data type is string then you will get “time limit exceeded” as you need to process loop 10^6*10^6=10^12 times.
-To avoid these problems we need to follow a trick here.
+2. If your data type is string then you will get “time limit exceeded” .

  So simply check divisibility digit by digit such as if input is 3 1 then number is = 111 .
 So at first check 1 then 11 and last 111.
 That remainder r can be checked by this rule (if n is 3 and m is 1) `r=(r*10+m)%n`<br>
  Continue this until reminder becomes 0.
 Also note down how may times this operation need.